stephennancekivell/stephennancekivell.github.io/_posts/2021-03-27-sql-join-queries-temporary-tables.md

 # Eliminate File Sort for Fast Queries

-When sql performs queries sometimes it needs to break down the work into intermediate steps saving the result in order to do further filtering on it.
-It seems counter intuitive but its often faster than if it were to do the steps for each row 1 by 1.
+When SQL performs queries sometimes it needs to break down the work into intermediate steps saving the result, in order to do further filtering.
+It seems counterintuitive but it's often faster than if SQL were to do the join for each row 1 by 1.
 This is often the case with poorly indexed joins or inefficient layouts.

 ![query-explain](/assets/2021-03-27-query-explain.png)